JAlcocerT/JAlcocerT/content/blog/entrep_stripe_webifyer.md

 ---
-title: "What are you selling?"
+title: "What are you selling?
+Webify"
 date: 2025-06-03T01:20:21+01:00
 draft: false
-tags: ["Entrepreneuring","Auth","Web","Flask","Webhooks","LogTo"]
+tags: ["Entrepreneuring","Auth","Flask","Webhooks","LogTo","Stripe","Formbricks"]
 description: 'Stripe 101.
 Together with LogTo into a Flask WebApp as Webifyer.
 Selling Themes and editing capabilities for SSG powered websites.'
 url: 'using-stripe-with-flask'
 ---